What You Should Know When Using Essential Oils for Dogs

 Essential oils support the body in ridding it of toxins.
 Keep in mind, as we do with humans, that if a dog is toxic from medications or has not been on a natural raw food diet then it is best to use less essential oil at first.
 As with humans, the essential oils will support the body in shedding out toxins.
 When too many toxins are shed out too quickly it might make your dog not feel well.

-As with everything in life, use good common sense, pick the highest quality essential oils and consult with a person who has experience with using essential oils to get the best results incorporating them into your dog’s care.
-Stay tuned for my next article covering which specific oils you may want to consider using, what effects they will have on your dog, and how to best apply them.
+As with everything in life, use good common sense, pick the highest quality essential oils, and consult with a person who has experience with using essential oils (holistic veterinarian or certified aromatherapist) to get the best results incorporating them into your dog’s care.